 In 2012 Lambda Literary launched a pilot LGBT Writers in School program, headed by Program Coordinator Monica Carter, where LGBT writers visit, in person or via video Skype, high school and college literature classes, or youth LGBT organizations such as GSA, to discuss LGBT literature with young people.

-With a clarified mission and under the leadership of Executive Director Tony Valenzuela, the Lambda Literary Foundation fully intends to earn its acknowledged position as the world’s premier LGBT literary organization.
+With a clarified mission and under the leadership of Executive Director Tony Valenzuela, Lambda Literary fully intends to earn its acknowledged position as the world’s premier LGBT literary organization.